sanity-io/client/README.md

 > [!NOTE]
 >
-> Live Content is experimental and require your client config to be set up with `apiVersion: 'vX'`.
+> Live Content is experimental and requires your client config to be set up with `apiVersion: 'vX'`.

 ```ts
 // Subscribe to live updates